 In 2008, IFU invested EUR 2.5m in the NEFCO Carbon Fund (NeCF), which is a global carbon fund launched in April 2008.
-The fund is a means for purchasing greenhouse gas emission reductions under, among others, the CDM.
-The NeCF invests in a wide range of greenhouse gas mitigation projects by providing carbon finance to development of renewable energy (e.g. biomass, small-scale hydropower, wind energy, geothermal energy), energy efficiency, fuel switching, methane capture from landfill gas and other investments.
+The fund is a means for purchasing greenhouse gas emission reductions under, for instance, the CDM.
+The NeCF invests in a wide range of greenhouse gas mitigation projects by providing carbon finance for the development of renewable energy (e.g. biomass, small-scale hydropower, wind energy, geothermal energy), energy efficiency, fuel switching, methane capture from landfill gas and other investments.
 The main target markets are China, South East Asia and India, although other regions are also considered.

 The new fund is targeting private investors like corporate entities with compliance obligations under the EU Emissions Trading Scheme and other sovereign investors.
 The NeCF has a target capitalisation of EUR 50m.
-As of September 2008, EUR 42m had been committed by DONG Energy (DK), Danish Energy Agency, IFU/IØ and NEFCO.
+As of September 2008, EUR 42m had been committed by DONG Energy, the Danish Energy Agency, IFU (and IØ) and NEFCO.

 The NeCF will invest in projects owned and operated by private enterprises, public utility companies and municipal, regional or governmental authorities.
 Priority will be given to large projects, and NeCF provides coverage of carbon-related project preparation costs.
-The NeCF acts
+The NeCF acts as buyer of Certified Emission Reductions on the basis of purchase agreements concluded with project owners.